ejms116/ftl-stats-tracker/README.md

 7. Start the program again and start tracking!

+## Usage
+- click the red/green button to toggle save file tracking on and off
+- if you don't finish your run in one session just start the tracker again and the current run will be loaded (it's the current_run.json in the directory), toggle on the tracking and then continue playing normally

 ## ✨ Features

 FTL Stats Tracker provides detailed insights into your FTL runs, including: